 What Are the Treatments for a Urinary Tract Infection?

 Most cases of simple acute cystitis -- a single episode of a bladder infection -- in young women can be treated with a three- to seven-day course of an antibiotic.
 If symptoms come back, additional tests might be done to rule out other problems.

-Pregnant women, patients with diabetes, patients with kidney stones or other obstructions to the flow of urine, and people who have had symptoms for longer than a week, should all be given a 7- to 10-day course of antibiotics.
-In men with prostatitis, or anyone with a kidney infection, the antibiotics should be given for at least several weeks.
+Pregnant women, patients with diabetes, patients with kidney stones or other obstructions to the flow of urine, and people who have had symptoms for longer than a week, should all be given a 5- to 14-day course of antibiotics.
+When infection has spread to the kidneys, then treatment should continue to 10-14 days.
+In men with prostatitis, the antibiotics should be given for several weeks.